 An insulated container also prevents rainwater from getting inside the container and minimizes condensation, especially at the door opening area.

-The durability of storage (long term storage) is another advantage of insulated container.
+The durability of storage (long-term storage) is another advantage of an insulated container.

 The Tunnel containers have eight feet ends at both sides which looks like a tunnel when both sets of doors are open.

 In some locations, tunnel containers are also known as tunnel liners, double-enders containers, or double-end door containers.